dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/image-data.md

 ### SetImageTag

-It is used to set the tag of the image.
+Sets the tag of the image.

 ```cpp
 void SetImageTag(const CImageTag* _tag)